 The Greek Islands are one of the most beautiful holiday destinations to visit.
 While it is known for it’s beauty, what do you do there?
-As recommended by the Greek Tourism here is a list of the Best Things to do in the Greek Islands.

 Nothing’s better than watching the sunset from Imerovigli in Santorini.
 Everyone always hears (…and therefore believes) that the sunset is best watched from the picturesque little town of Oia.
 However, this is not necessarily the case!
 In my opinion, the sun is even more gorgeous (with the most splendid views) from the less-crowded town of Imerovigli.
 Do you really want to be sandwiched between strangers when witnessing one of the most gorgeous sunsets in the world?!
 Yea, didn’t think so.

 The Greek islands have very colorful underwater worlds, with seahorses, eels, and of course other beauties of the sea.
 Also, on just about any dive, there’s a chance you’ll come across some artifacts!
 If you’ve never been diving before, discover scuba classes are available (from Santorini Dive Center) where you can get into the water in about thirty minutes or so.
 The instructors walk you through everything and guide you throughout the water, so if you’re the least bit nervous (like I was), I say, just go for it!

 Rent an ATV

 Rent an ATV and drive around the smaller islands (you actually need a car in Crete if you are leaving Chania).
 Besides being an absolute thrill, it’s actually quite easier to get around via ATV (or scooter) than car or public transportation.
 Plus, you’ll love the wind blowing in your hair and smell of the ocean nearby.